Regional styles of Mexican music: Durango

-Durango is widely famous for its many duranguense (Durangan) bands.
-Durangense bands normally consist of multiple band members because of the instruments they need to make the music.
-Duranguense bands are basically considered música norteña, but uses brass and wind instruments instead of guitars and accordions.
+In Mexico, Durangense bands normally consist of multiple band members because of the instruments they need to make the music.
+Duranguense bands are basically considered música norteña, but they use brass and wind instruments instead of guitars and accordions.
 Duranguense bands are often called Banda … or Los … de Durango.

 Guerrero

 Guerrero has its own traditional "son" tradition, known as "Son Guerrerense", which has a violin lead, with guitar and percussion for the rhythm section.
 The son music of Tierra Caliente is very closely related to this tradition.
 "Gustos" are another very popular song form in Guerrero, and these are played at half-tempo (in relation to the sones).
 Violinist Juan Reynoso is a renowned interpreter of the music from this region.

 Many musical bands sound comes from the Norteño music of Michoacán, yet also the rich folk music tradition of this backcountry mountainous state informs original compositions (ex.
 Modesta Ayala).
 The Jaripeo is a powerful influence on Guerrero banda music today.
 Jaripeos are the popular local musical bull riding events featuring young bull riders, a 12+ piece brass band, cattle hands, rodeo announcer, dancing, clowns, families, kids, village officials, and drunks.
 Top Bandas in northern Guerrero are Autoridad de la Sierra, La Banda Dominguera, Los Indomables.
 Typical professional village bands include Santa Cecilia (Axixintla) and La Rancherita (Tecalpulco).

 In almost every town and city in Guerrero, musicians of many backgrounds play for money.
 The music coming up from the rocky valleys of mineral Guerrero derive from Spanish ballads with a heavy frontier admixture.
 Still today rural musicians gather for all-night stylized musical jam sessions of "bolas" and "corridos".
 These are both folk verse renditions of traditional vocal and guitar expressions.
 The musical trios that proliferate in the streets and popular markets of Guerrero perform songs of venerable composition.

 "With both western and prehispanic musical heritage, emerges a sonorous phenomenon transcendental for America.
 This had and has a significance of great importance for the development of the villages.
 With the ferocious and pitiless conquest, takes place a combination of rape by force and home invasion generating new structures.
 In the case of band music, a group of instruments or a combination of metals, percussions, woods…"